orestdrag/translate5-tm-service-source/README.md

 make

 **Status notes**
-If OpenTM2 and Win API calls and data types are commented in OtmMemoryService files, executable can be built (obviously without OtmMemoryServiceGUI.CPP and WinService.CPP).
+The project can be built (excluding OtmMemoryServiceGUI.CPP and WinService.CPP) when Win API calls and data types are commented.